Betting Guide

 ● FormDialHorse Racing

 Best Odds Guaranteed — commonly abbreviated to BOG — is a bookmaker offer that protects you when the Starting Price (SP) of your horse is higher than the price you took.
 If you back a horse at 8/1 and it drifts to 12/1 by the off, a bookmaker offering BOG pays you at 12/1.
 You get the best of both prices — the early price if the horse shortens, the SP if it drifts.
-It costs you nothing.
-And it is one of the few bookmaker promotions that genuinely shifts value toward the punter.
+There is no extra cost and no separate opt-in.
+It is one of the few bookmaker promotions that genuinely shifts value toward the punter, but it comes with a fixed set of terms — when it applies, what it covers, and where it stops — and those terms are the whole point of this page.

 How BOG Works